TIV logo reversed

 About

-The Transportation Incident Visualization (TIV) is a collaborative project developed in partnership with State Emergency Medical Services (EMS) Offices, subject matter experts from the U.S. Department of Transportation (USDOT), the National Emergency Medical Services Information System (NEMSIS) Technical Assistance Center and ImageTrend.
+The Transportation Incident Visualization (TIV) is a collaborative project developed in partnership with State Emergency Medical Services (EMS) Offices, subject matter experts from the U.S. Department of Transportation (USDOT), and ImageTrend.

 The TIV will grant emergency services leaders, highway traffic safety and public health officials’ access to near-real time dashboards that identify high risk areas and behavioral trends of motor vehicle crash incidents.
 The collaboration between public and private entities will help reduce deaths and serious injuries, as well as prevent transportation-related incidents on the nation’s highway system.